Back Pain

 Lower back pain is one of the most common ailments in our society.

-They allow me to stretch and strengthen all the muscles that need it without putting too much pressure on the lower back.
+They allow me to stretch and strengthen all the necessary muscles without putting too much pressure on the lower back.

-Although it doesn’t last long, the pain can be quite severe.
-The most effective way to heal lower back pain is proper stretching exercises.
+Although it doesn’t last long, lower back pain can be quite severe.
+Proper stretching exercises are the most effective way to heal lower back pain.

 Lower back pain can lead to chronic pain, which is known to affect the nerves in the spinal cord.
-The yoga postures for lower back pain will open the chest and hips, stretching the muscles and allowing the nerves to recover.
+Yoga postures for lower back pain open the chest and hips, stretching the muscles and allowing the nerves to recover.

 This pose strengthens and stretches the hip flexors, hamstrings, glutes, and calves.
 It’s also a great posture for lower back pain because it supports the core and improves spinal alignment.